Sponsor a child in Latin America

 The Story of SOS Child Sponsorship in Latin America

-SOS Children's activities in Latin America were started in the 1960s.
+SOS Children's Villages' activities in Latin America were started in the 1960s.
 The SOS Children's Villages were a completely new concept in Latin America.

 In Latin America in recent years an emphasis has been placed on family support, on building up different social facilities and community-based programmes for disadvantaged families and street children.
 Single mothers form one of the most troubled groups in society, partly because they have fewer education opportunities.